2002-2011: NINE YEARS OF CONSERVATION EFFORTS BETWEEN ARABIA AND EAST AFRICA

 The discovery was the culmination of 2 years extensive fauna surveying and inventorying of the Palmyra desert, under a UN-led and Italian-funded multi-year aid project, that greatly benefited from the use of traditional ecological knowledge of nomads and local hunters.

-The species as a whole was listed as Critically Endangered globally by the IUCN’s Red List since 1994 (turning it in the most threatened bird of the Western Palearctic).
+The species as a whole was listed as Critically Endangered globally by the IUCN’s Red List since 1994 (turning it as the most threatened bird of the Western Palearctic).
 The species also features as #12 in the global list of the most genetically and evolutionary unique creatures of the world .

 The conservation saga in Syria began well in 2002 and thanks to sufficient funds and means made available by the Italian Aid Agency, achieved important results between 2002 and mid 2004 (14 chicks fledged successfully from 3 breeding pairs through 3 breeding seasons).

-The migratory route was reconstructed in 2006 thanks to satellite telemetry and the wintering grounds were discovered and explored.
+The migratory route was spectacularly reconstructed in 2006 thanks to satellite telemetry and the wintering grounds were discovered and explored.
 The tracking of migrating birds in the following years enabled to put on focus the major source of mortality for the colony: the hunting on the section of the migratory route running along western Saudi Arabia.

 At the onset of the unrest in Syria in 2011 the fate of the last N. Bald Ibis colony of the Middle East was sealed with only one pair left.
-2015 was the first year that no bird returned to the breeding grounds in Palmyra – the same year when the millenary enchanted ruins of Palmyra were destroyed by the war.
+2015 was the first year that no bird returned to the breeding grounds in Palmyra – the same year when the millenary enchanted ruins of Palmyra were destroyed by a ruthless war.

 The recent – most likely final- extinction of this ancient and iconic population of N. Bald Ibis is fully documented.
 This web site and the publication “The Last Flight of the Ancient Guide of Hajj” (downloadable for free at the link aside) were designed to provide an independent recount of this conservation saga and to set the record straight.